GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 ### Output

-The tool reports zero or more static linkage errors for the linkage classpath, annotated with _reachability_.
+The tool reports static linkage errors for the input linkage classpath, annotated with _reachability_.
 Each of the static linkage errors contains the information on the source class and the destination class of the reference, and has one of the three types:

-  - _Missing class type_: the destination class of a
+  - _Missing class type_: a class reference causes a static missing class error.
-    class reference does not exist in the classpath.
-This error happens when a class is removed in a different version of a library, or there is a dependency missed when constructing the classpath.
-    The reference that causes a missing class error is called a _dangling reference_.

   - _Missing method type_: a method reference has a static linkage conflict.

   - _Missing field type_: a field reference has a static linkage conflict.

 ### Class Usage Graph and Reachability